danielj314/project-one/README.md

     -   Sign Up Page Wireframe - [View](https://github.com/danielj314/project-one/blob/main/wireframes/sign-up-page-wireframe.png)

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes, from 320px mobile devices to 1200px desktop screens.

--   Interactive elements
+-   Interactive elements, such as social media buttons and links to external sites are included to give users more information about the band and to increase activity on social media pages.

 ## Technologies Used